• Skip to main content

 1. If using fresh jute leaves, wash them and drain them in a colander.
 Place the leaves in a blender and add about a cup of water.

-2. Blend till pureed and pour into a bowl.
+2. Blend until pureed and pour into a large bowl.

 3. Chop the onions and garlic and sauté in olive oil till fragrant.